Thomasasia/Triple-Source-Quote-Comparator/README.md

-# Trump-Southpark-Hate
+A program that determines the relationship between three sources of quotes.

-A program that determines the relationship between Donald Trump tweets, south park, and hate speech.
+The program graphs the quotes together based on similarity to eachother, and a third set of quotes.
+Then it creates groupings using a system of datamining to provide additional insight.

-It graphs each trump tweet based on how similar it is to a south park quote and hate speech, then groups the data points together.
+The use case of this program is to compare trends in words between sources.
+For instance, the base provided datasets are that of south park quotes, trump tweets, and tweets that have been removed from twitter for hate speech.